HackHope/model-test-translation-tts-sts-stt/README.md

 #### Specific from ENGLISH TO HINDI

-- Xenova/opus-mt-en-hi : ONNX converted from Helsinki-NLP/opus-mt-en-hi
+- Xenova/opus-mt-en-hi : ONNX converted from Helsinki-NLP/opus-mt-en-hi, slow in convertion and gives wrong translaiton outputs due to "MarianTokenizer" not added in "fast tokenizer" transformers.

 #### General